-Prior to COVID, 1% of sales online.
-All classes, events, new merchandise arrivals handled in person through floor displays, sign-up sheets, and in person ticket sales.
+Prior to COVID, 1% of sales were online.
+All classes, events, new merchandise arrivals were handled in person through floor displays, sign-up sheets, and in-person ticket sales.

-In response to COVID-19, government recommended shutdowns resulting in catastrophic revenue loss.
+In response to COVID-19, the government recommended shutdowns resulting in catastrophic revenue loss.
 This owner had invested in the help needed to come up with a plan to exit, and to build value in the business until that exit occurred.
-After the initial shock of the shutdown, this owner and the management team came together and began to plan their work arounds.
+After the initial shock of the shutdown, this owner and the management team came together and began to plan their workarounds.

 The owner and the team encountered many challenges.
 The first of which was the necessity of creating an online store.
 This required a different point of sales system, with a different accountant, which required onboarding new skills.
 The entire store inventory had to be entered into the new online store.
 Next, in an attempt to recover lost revenue from the events and classes, the community needed to become comfortable with the virtual technology.
 The team from the store had to learn and experiment.
 Next, they taught their community.